|Avondale||State Street and Pomeroy Avenue

-> Phoenixville (RDG) - This is a beautiful and substantial red stone station which has high hopes as Phoenixville renews itself.
+Phoenixville (RDG) - The station was built around 1865 and was remodeled in 1877 when two towers were removed.
 Passenger traffic ceased about 1980 on this formerly four-track Reading line; now there are only two tracks.

-> Pocopson (W&N) - This station is built of local green serpentine fieldstone and wood shingle.
+Pocopson (W&N) - This station is built of local green serpentine fieldstone and wood shingle.
 It is superbly maintained as "Pocopson Veterinary Station" and the Brandywine Scenic Railway runs past it.
 The interior woodwork is preserved and the ticket office is now the examining room.

 Strafford (PRR) - Station was built as the Catalogue Building for the Centennial Exposition in Philadelphia.
 After the exposition the station was bought at auction by the PRR and moved to Wayne in 1885 and then moved to Strafford in 1887.
 When the station was moved to Strafford in 1887 some of the ornamentation was removed due to placing the station on a sloping piece of land.